lozingaro/BISS/src/_pages/registration.markdown

 ---
 permalink: /registration/
 title: "Registration"
-excerpt: "The registration for the 28th BISS edition is closed!"
+excerpt: "The registration for the BISS will be published soon!"
 classes: wide
 ---